M7.4 quake hits northeastern Japan, tsunami observed

 TOKYO, Nov.
 22, Kyodo

-A strong earthquake with a preliminary magnitude of 7.4 hit northeastern Japan on Tuesday morning, the weather agency said, with tsunami of near 1 meter observed in Fukushima Prefecture and other areas on the Pacific coast.
+A strong earthquake with a preliminary magnitude of 7.4 hit northeastern Japan on Tuesday morning, the weather agency said, with tsunami of over 1 meter observed in Miyagi Prefecture and other areas on the Pacific coast.

-A tsunami measuring 90 centimeters was observed on the coast of Soma, Fukushima at 7:06 a.m., and waves of up to 80 cm were seen in other coastal areas, according to the Japan Meteorological Agency.
+The quake is an aftershock of the March 2011 earthquake that, along with ensuing tsunami, devastated wide coastal areas in northeastern Japan, the Japan Meteorological Agency said.
+It is the first quake with a magnitude of 7 or bigger to hit Japan since July 2014.

-Some people suffered minor injuries in Fukushima, according to local firefighter offices.
+The agency warned that there may be similar-scale quakes for around a week.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.